The sharp bits 🔪

 symbol is used for matrix multiplication, and the *

-symbol is reserved for element-wise multiplication:
+symbol is reserved for element-wise multiplication with a scalar:

 >>> sx = dq.sigmax()